BeakerThe1st/patterer.net/content/about.md

 ### RSS

-If you use an RSS reader, there's a link to [Patterer's RSS feed](/index.xml) in this sentence and down in the footer; take your pick.
-You can also manually copy/paste the link to the feed: <https://patterer.net/index.xml>.
+If you use an RSS reader, you can [click here to open Patterer's RSS feed in your RSS app](/index.xml) or manually add this link: <https://patterer.net/index.xml>.

 ## Contact